How to Protect Your Privacy

 - Turn off computer or use “standby” mode.

-- Purchase/Use anti-virus and firewall software
+- Purchase/Use anti-virus and firewall software and ensure it updates automatically.

 - Use the "HTTPS" version of a website whenever possible.
 Also be wary of any certificate/security warning prompts displayed when navigating to an HTTPS website, as these could indicate an attempted impersonation of the HTTPS website in question.

-- Only install PC applications from reputable sources
+- Only install PC applications from reputable sources such as Microsoft, Filepuma, APK, etc.

 Use safe mobile device practices.